JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/integration_tests/integration_tests_api.md

 }
 ```

-As seen above, a stub is an interface for the class with methods that will be used in the test
+As seen above, a stub is an interface for the class with methods that will be used in the test.
-Stubs shouldn't be created for methods unused in tests.
+Stubs shouldn't be created for methods not used in tests.

-The first parameter is a fully qualified name of the class that will correspond to the stub using the `@Remote` annotation.
+The first parameter is the fully qualified name of the class that will correspond to the stub using the [`Remote`](%gh-ic%/platform/remote-driver/client/src/com/intellij/driver/client/Remote.kt) annotation.
 Strings are used to avoid introducing dependency between production and test code.

 The second parameter specifies `pluginId`, where classes are located.